Demystifying Cache—From Bytes to Tags

 Published:

-Breaking down cache‐address bits is one of the trickiest parts of PS 6.
-In this review, we’ll step through in detail how to partition a 32-bit address into different fields.
-Then we’ll work through a sample address problem and cap things off with a challenge problem to test your knowledge :)
+Breaking down cache address bits is tricky.
+In this guide, we’ll step through in detail how to partition a 32-bit address and work through some problems to test your understanding :)

 Contents

-There are multiple ways to talk about this.
+There are multiple ways to explain this.
 Below I’ll assemble those pieces step by step.
 If you’re already comfortable with the address breakdown, feel free to skip ahead to the practice problems to test your knowledge!

 - Cache and Address Space